Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 ### Guided configuration

-Copy
+Copy the following files into the root folder of the Prometheus installation.

 - [nservicebus.rules](nservicebus.rules)
 - [prometheus.yml](prometheus.yml)

-into the root folder of the Prometheus installation.
 Overwrite the existing `prometheus.yml` in the Prometheus demo installation.
 Or proceed with the manual configuration if desired.

 ### Manual configuration